Types of Termites in Florida

 - Western drywood termite (Incisitermes minor)

-If you suspect that your West Palm Beach area business has been infested by drywood termites, we strongly urge you to get in touch with our team of termite removal and termite prevention specialists.
-We will come to visit your property, inspect it for damages, and discuss with you a course of action for treatment.
-Contact us today for a free estimate.
+If you suspect that your home or business has been infested by drywood termites, we strongly urge you to get in touch with our team of termite control specialists.

 South Florida Dampwood Termites